couchbaselabs/dcp-documentation/upr-session.md

 ![Figure 2](images/upr_session_2.jpg)

-(1) The Application will send a Start Stream message to the Producer.
+(1) The Application will send a Stream Request message to the Producer.
 This message indicates that the Application wishes to receive data from the Producer on a specific VBucket.
 If this is the first time the Application is connecting to the Producer then 0 should be specified in the Sequence Number and VBucket UUID fields to indicate that the Application wants to receive all data from Couchbase from the begining of time.
 If it is not the first time the Application is connecting to the Producer then the Application should specify the Sequence Number from the last item the Application received as well as the last VBucket UUID the Application received.
 This will allow the Application to begin receiving data from where it last left off.

-The Producer will respond to a Start Stream request with either an Ok message or a Rollback message.
+The Producer will respond to a Stream Request with either an Ok message or a Rollback message.
 If the message is Rollback then the stream behavior will resume at step 2, but if an Ok message is received then jump to step 5.

-(2) The Producer sends a Rollback response which contains  a Sequence Number/VBucket UUID pair that needs to be rolled back to.
+(2) The Producer sends a Rollback response which contains  a Sequence Number that needs to be rolled back to.
 This means that the Application and the Producer have different version histories of their data and the Application needs to remove some of its data that the Producer doesn't have and then try to start the stream again.

-(3) What happens in this step in totally up to the Application developer.
+(3) What happens in this step is totally up to the Application developer.
 Some Applications may not care if they have some stale data and others will.

-(4) The Application then uses its new last Sequence Number and VBucket UUID and sends another Start Stream message to the Producer.
-The Sequence Number should be less than or equal to the Sequence number received in the Rollback message and the VBucket UUID should be the same as the one received in the Rollback message.
+(4) The Application then uses its new last Sequence Number and VBucket UUID and sends another Stream Request message to the Producer.
+The Sequence Number should be less than or equal to the Sequence number received in the Rollback message.

 It is possible if there is a failover between steps 3 and 4 that the consumer will need to rollback again.
 This should be rare, but if it does happen then jump back to step 2.